snlab/alto-doc/ECS_design_document_template.md

 ## Glossary

 * Switching:
-	The packets are moved within the same network and are forwarded based on the destination MAC address
+	The packets are moved within the same network and are forwarded based on the destination MAC address.

 * Routing:
 	The packets can be transferred between networks using IP address to determine the destination.